Volkswagen Citi Golf: Citi CTi

 In 1990, Volkswagen South Africa reintroduced the Golf Mk.1 GTi as the Citi CTi.
 Using basically the same 1.8-litre 82 kW Bosch K-Jetronic fuel-injected engine as the original Golf Mk.1 GTi, the Citi CTi was then the fastest Citi Golf ever made, with a top speed of just over 180 km/h.
 This was a welcome addition to the Citi Golf range, as it was aimed at younger drivers who were looking for a more zippy car at a more affordable price.
 The Golf Mk.2 GTi was too far up-market for the younger VW performance vehicle fanatics.

-Around 1989, a strange "first of its kind" colour appeared on the Citi Golf.
-Rumour has it that a cosmetics company (it's not known which one), had specially requested to order a small, also unknown number of pink Citi Golfs directly from the factory, to be used by their sales representatives.
-In 1991, this scenario surfaced again when Volkswagen South Africa realised that the pink paint scheme might become popular among women.
-Volkswagen soon saw that the pink was not such a great idea, as these vehicles sold very slowly.
-Only 93 units were eventually built.

 From around 2001–2002, all Citi Golf models were fitted with quad headlamps, rear window wiper-washer and fender-mounted sideways-facing indicator lights as standard equipment.

 Facelift

 In 2004, the Citi Golf received a facelift that included a new dashboard lifted from the Škoda Fabia, as well as larger front side windows.
 The rear wiper-washer combination was also moved into the glass of the (now standard) heated rear window to give the car a sleeker appearance.
 Along with this modification, the rear window was curved in such a way that it resembled a sort of "bubble"-like appearance, presumably to eliminate the annoying reflection of sunlight from the flat, steeply sloped window into the eyes of other drivers following behind.

 The 2006 facelift saw modifications to the front bumper (adding a second grille in the integrated apron) as well as new, unique-to-South-Africa taillights incorporating a circular inset taillight–brake light combination.
 Before this facelift, all Citi Golfs were fitted with the early 1980s style rear tail light cluster very much like those on European Mark 1s, but the new units were locally manufactured by Hella.

 Throughout the Citi Golf's 25-year lifespan, hundreds of small and large mechanical modifications were also made to the model, to comply with more strict local emission and safety standards.
 For instance, by 2008 all carburetted engines were replaced by more efficient fuel-injected units.